Los Angeles Chapter

 More details to come.
 Contact Jackie Quinn-Piper with questions.

 This committee is for public or private professionals with five-10 years of experience who are in manager, director, vice president or similar roles—or are looking to take their careers to the next level.
 Our committee offers events where you can learn, network and see what distinguishes an average leader from a great one.
 Share leadership stories, learn from others’ challenges and successes, and get a plan together that will help you advance your career.

 Sponsoring an Emerging Executives event is a great way to connect with public or private professionals with five-10 years of experience who are in manager, director, vice president or similar roles, or are looking to take their careers to the next level.
 As a sponsor, you will have a great opportunity to meet these professionals and promote yourself and your company.
 Do you have a conference room that seats at least 20-30?
 Inquire about in-kind sponsorship!

 If you’d like to be a sponsor, contact program associate Emily Ku.

-This year, our chapter held 11 networking events, which included partnerships with 9 professional organizations for a total attendance of more than 1,200 participants.
+This fiscal year, our chapter held 11 networking events, which included partnerships with nine professional organizations for a total attendance of over 1200.

 As a sponsor, you will have the unique opportunity to promote yourself and your company to reach our chapter’s 11,000 members, plus hundreds of other financial professionals who attend our events.
 This is a great way to start your involvement with the CPA community.